 This may be determined by your preference in brands, what’s available in your area and your budget.
 But the good thing is, there are lots of places to get school uniforms.
 I polled my local moms and here is a list of go-to stores that have school uniforms, listed in order of the most popular, with their current deals.The homework is done for you!
 Check out this list of the best deals on school uniforms.Click To Tweet

 I didn’t find any current deals on school uniforms at Walmart.
-But they already have the lowest prices, with boys and girls polo tops at $4.50 and boys and girls shorts at $8.50.
+But they already have the lowest prices, with polos at $4.50+ and shorts at $8.50+.

 You can also get cash back.
 Shop on Walmart.com through the Dosh app and get 3% cash back.
 With Dosh, you just connect your credit/debit cards to the app and when you shop at participating stores, restaurants or book hotel stays and family activities, you get cash back.. with no scanning or submitting receipts.

-Target’s popular Cat & Jack brand has boys and girls polo tops at $7 and shorts at $12.
+Target’s popular Cat & Jack brand has polos at $7 and shorts at $12.
 They also have girls uniform dresses for $15.

 4- Old Navy